The64thGamer/cheeseepedia/content/qusxvt9d83j61wfu/content.md

 The ***CEI 4-Track Reel* is the format of the Reel to Reels that CEI produced and sent to stores that contains the audio and data to a showtape.
 These showtapes usually have the audio DBX Encoded and the stores usually have a DBX Decoder to Decode the audio.
-The signals on the reel will require waveshaping to properly work with a Gray Box and a {{< wiki-link "Layton Bit Stripper" >}} (Built in).**
+The signals on the reel will require waveshaping to properly work with a Gray Box and a [Layton Bit Stripper] (Built in).**

 ## Format